-*APOLOGY* ... to those of you who have emailed me this year (2012) and have never heard a peep out of me...
+*APOLOGY* ... to those of you who have emailed me and have never heard a peep out of me...
 I'm sorry.
-I don't have as much time for personal email responses as I once did and added to that have been a couple of trips, a surgery, garden catch-up, church responsibilities, soapmaking and orders and more visits from children and grandchildren who have moved nearby.
+I don't have as much time for personal email responses as I once did and added to that have been occasional travel, garden catch-up, church responsibilities, soapmaking and orders and more visits from children and grandchildren who have moved nearby.
 I just can't keep up.
-If your email involved troubleshooting of a recipe or a lengthy response, it was probably put aside for when there was more time and then fell through the cracks because "more time" didn't happen. :-/ I don't see that changing through the end of 2012.
+If your email involved troubleshooting of a recipe or a lengthy response, it was probably put aside for when there was more time and then fell through the cracks because "more time" didn't happen. :-/ I don't see that changing in the near future.
 I hope you understand and know I would love to be able to acknowledge every email I get.

 If you'd like to contribute your experiences and/or frustrations to this page, just send an email and I'll post it if I think it would be helpful to others or offers new information.
 As of August of 2000, I'm feeling that I have so much material already posted, that there will be much less in the way of new additions.
 If you like the look of a forum and want some instant feedback, I highly recommend The Latherings Forum... there are others out there as well and I have some listed on my links page.
 Some of the following entries will have responses posted from me in blue if appropriate.
 I have stopped listing people's email addresses if their comments are posted... there is just too much SPAM out there and addresses being harvested off of pages like this one. :-( To spare myself tedious one by one removal of old ones, they have been doctored as to be useless to spambots.